cartyc/gke-and-cert-manager/README.md

 ```

 ## Create the NAT (Ignore if you aren't using a private cluster)

+Creating the NAT will allow outbound internet connections so you will be able to download the required containers.
 ```
 gcloud compute routers create nat-router \
     --network $NETWORK \